 • The project’s scope

-• The cost and expected benefits
+• The cost and the expected benefit

 Once you have gathered all this information, it’s time to draft the document and ensure that everything has been covered before sending it off to other team members.